 Healthcare Management Careers in Diverse Settings

-The most commonly understood role of healthcare managers is in a hospital setting, where they oversee facility practices and coordinate scheduling, hiring, and the implementation of policy.
-Healthcare managers are often responsible for delegating responsibilities to medical staff and for the overall management of employees, either in an entire facility or within a specific department.
+The most commonly understood role of healthcare managers is in a hospital setting, where they oversee facility practices and coordinate scheduling, hiring, and the implementation of policies.
+Healthcare managers are often responsible for delegating responsibilities to medical staff and for the overall management of employees, either in an entire facility or in a specific department.

 Home Healthcare Services

 As healthcare costs continue to rise, home healthcare is a convenient, often less expensive choice for individuals and caregivers.
 Healthcare managers in a home health setting typically manage business practices and all aspects of the patient-practitioner relationship.
-Typically, home health nurses or practitioners provide services, including medication management, wound care, IV therapy, and hygiene care.
+Typically, home health nurses or practitioners provide services including medication management, wound care, IV therapy, and hygiene care.

 Healthcare managers in the public health domain are dedicated to the wellness of communities and individuals.
 Public health agencies operate at the city, state, and federal levels and include the Department of Health, the Centers for Disease Control and Prevention, the Department of Veterans Affairs, and local health centers.
-Public healthcare managers help to implement government policies within their respective branches but can also perform research-oriented jobs to support government initiatives.
+Public healthcare managers help implement government policies within their respective branches but can also perform research-oriented jobs to support government initiatives.

 Residential Care Facilities

-Medical and Health Services Manager
+Medical and Health Service Manager